Skip to content

 $ EDGY_SETTINGS_MODULE=myproject.configs.settings.MyCustomSettings edgy shell

-Starting the PTPython shell:
+Starting PTPython shell:

 $ EDGY_SETTINGS_MODULE=myproject.configs.settings.MyCustomSettings edgy shell --kernel ptpython